Godzilla (1998 film): Elliott and Rossio script

-The duo chose to add small details to make Godzilla seem "more realistic", such as the nictitating eyelid.
+The duo chose to add small details to make Godzilla seem "more realistic", such as the nictitating membrane.
 The duo took inspiration from Moby-Dick for the story concept.
 As the story developed, they found that the Ahab archetype would be more interesting if it were a woman who lost her husband to Godzilla.
 Elliott described the story to be about obsession, redemption and "inappropriate grief response."
 The duo also wanted to deliver a story that satisfied fans by adapting Godzilla's characterization from the first few Toho films, Elliott stated, "In one movie it does what the first three Toho films did – it takes him from being a horrendous threat to being defender of the Earth."
 Elliott and Rossio submitted their first draft on November 10, 1993.
 Woods and Fried were satisfied with the script, with Fried praising it for being "respectful of the organic origins of Godzilla, in some ways a homage to US-Japanese relations."

 After De Bont joined the project, Elliott and Rossio revised the script based on his notes.
 Amongst the changes made to the first draft were the 12-year gap condensed to a year; Jill accompanies Keith to the Arctic site; Keith first notices Godzilla's teeth buried in ice instead of his claws; The alien probe crashes in Traveller, Utah instead of Kentucky.
 Elliott and Rossio remained on the project after De Bont left and completed their final rewrites in spring 1995.
 Prior to hiring a new director, TriStar hired Don Macpherson to rewrite the Elliott/Rossio script.
 Prior to his hiring, Macpherson was working on Possession until he received a call from his agent with an offer to work on Godzilla.
 Macpherson "immediately accepted" due to being a fan of the Toho Godzilla films.

 Macpherson met with Marc Platt, the then-President of TriStar, to discuss the film.
 The studio was concerned with the film's proposed $120 million budget, later revised to $200 million.
 De Bont insisted that all of the film's effects be entirely digital, Macpherson noted, "The problem was that, in this version of the movie, it was all effects.
 Godzilla was in virtually every scene.
 So everything was an SFX scene."
 Macpherson was tasked with rewriting the script to match TriStar's "ideal" budget of $80 million.
 Prior to rewriting the script, he requested to meet with the production crew to pinpoint which scenes were deemed the most expensive.
 The production crew reported that the three main problems that were considered "difficult and costly" were Godzilla's size, Godzilla's interaction with water, and Godzilla's interaction with masonry.